 I am also a recipient of the Goodnight Scholarship, where I serve as a peer mentor and tutor for new transfer students.

-I am always looking for opportunities to work on developing technologies in the robotics space.
+I am always seeking opportunities to work on developing technologies in the robotics space.
 If you are interested in me or my work, please feel free to reach out.

 Undergraduate Researcher